Content Regulation / Censorship, Privacy, Data Protection and Retention, Defamation / Reputation

 Decision Direction indicates whether the decision expands or contracts expression based on an analysis of the case.

 This decision is problematic for freedom of expression and information because the Turkish courts adopted the right to be forgotten, and extended its remit.
 The European Union’s right to be forgotten in the “Google Spain” decision obliges search engine operators to de-list or de-index search results in relation to certain terms.
 In the present case, the Assembly applied the right to be forgotten to non-digital material, such as a textbook, and did not limit its application to website or search engine operators.
 The “Google Spain” decision also obliged de-listing or de-indexing where the data being processed by the website operator is “inadequate, irrelevant or excessive in relation to the purposes of the processing”; “not kept up to date”; or “kept for longer than is necessary”.
-Whilst, in the present case, the Assembly appears to apply the right to be forgotten to cases where an individual does not want certain information to be known by others, or data that relates to unpleasant events.

 It is noteworthy that the Assembly relied on “Google Spain” to justify its decision in the present case, despite the fact that Turkey is not a member of the European Union and the Court of Justice of the European Union’s decisions are not binding on its courts.